Sharing A step by step picture recipe of the delicacy Dal Pakwan. This Sindhi delicacy can be the best breakfast, lunch or dinner.

 - Heat the ghee in a saucepan.
 Add cumin seeds, asafoetida and whole chillies after seeds crack add red chilli powder stir for a few seconds and pour over dal mix it well and set aside. sprinkle garam masala and a pinch chat masala to it.

 - Crisp Puries known as Pakwan puries is roundels made of flour dough: Mix flour, sooji, salt, cumin seeds, and oil.
 Add enough water to make a firm dough.
 Knead the dough well.

 - Set the dough aside and let it sit for at least 15 minutes.

 - Divide the dough into 10 equal parts, Roll the dough into about 5-inch diameter.
 If the dough is sticking to the rolling pin or rolling surface, put a couple of drops of oil on the rolling pin and a couple of drops of oil on the surface.

 - Prick the rolled dough all over with a fork.
 This will prevent puries from puffing and make them crisp.

 - Heat the oil in a frying pan over medium heat.
 To check if the oil is ready, put a small piece of dough in the oil.
 The dough should sizzle and come up slowly.

-- Serve Pakwan with hot dal with drizzle of tamarind chutney and onion lachcha ( onion lachchas are thin sliced onion seasoned with lime juice and chat masala
+- Serve Pakwan with hot dal with a drizzle of tamarind chutney and onion lachcha ( onion lachchas are thin-sliced onion seasoned with lime juice and chat masala